jonathan89829/IOTA/IOTA hornet node/README.md

 ```
 vim prepare_docker.sh
 ```
-Press "i" to insert and if you finish the change just press ESC, then save this file using the following command, the first on is the regular saving and quit command and the second on is for read only file:
+Press "I" to insert and if you finish the change just press ESC, then save this file using the following command, the first on is the regular saving and quit command and the second on is for read only file:
 ```
 :wq
 :w !sudo tee %